After-School Programs

 Locations:

-After-School Programs provide academic support as well as enrichment activities.
-In recent years, teachers and social workers in our programs and the local schools are encountering more children and families with multiple needs.
-This is not surprising given the vulnerable populations we are serving.
+After-school programs provide academic support and enrichment activities.
+In recent years, teachers and social workers in our programs and the local schools have encountered more children and families with multiple needs.
+This is not surprising, given the vulnerable populations we are serving.
 The need for services in the community is apparent.
 Ironbound is a historically immigrant enclave: 64% of the nearly 50,000 residents are foreign-born; one-third have arrived in the last 15 years primarily from Central and South America; 82% speak a language other than English at home; 25% live in poverty, and 55% of adults have not completed high school.

 The need in the Hawkins School neighborhood of 7,500 people is even more striking: a per capita income of $8,288 and 57% of adults having less than a High School diploma.
 More than 500 families live in low-income housing in need of improvements.
-The Covid Pandemic if anything has highlighted already existing social disparities that have long existed.
 In the Ironbound, 90% of the families served face a language barrier and are unable to assist students with their schoolwork.
 Parents enroll their children in our programs because they trust staff will go the extra mile to help students reach their true potential.

 ICC’s programs have been designed by staff, partners, and stakeholders, including students and parents, to address children’s needs and create a sense of community.
-Providing a safe and connecting haven sets the stage for improved learning and academic achievement as well as stronger relationships, stronger self-esteem, and improved attitudes and behavior.
+Providing a safe and connecting haven sets the stage for improved learning and academic achievement, stronger relationships, stronger self-esteem, and improved attitudes and behavior.
 Additionally, our Family Success Centers provide supportive wrap-around social services to the children’s families that improve family stability and parenting practices.

 Each day is typically divided into three parts: snack, homework, and enrichment.
-Activities are designed around student needs, are aligned with the school day, and aim to provide a sense of leadership, civic responsibility, and strengthening of academic skills so that the students have a stronger sense of self-worth and a greater opportunity to succeed.
-Student groupings are never larger than 20 students, and we maintain a 10:1 student to adult ratio to maximize attention and quality.
+Activities are designed around student needs, are aligned with the school day, and aim to provide a sense of leadership, civic responsibility, and strengthening of academic skills so that the students have a stronger sense of self-worth and a more significant opportunity to succeed.
+Student groupings are never larger than 20 students, and we maintain a 10:1 student-to-adult ratio to maximize attention and quality.
 A strong director and site coordinators ensure solid program leadership.

-Through these activities, we aim to realize program objectives, including students demonstrating an increase in their academic achievement scores in comparison to their grade level, a greater sense of self-esteem as it relates to their pre- and post- self-assessment tools, and behavioral improvement based on a self-assessment chart and staff observations.
+Through these activities, we aim to realize program objectives, including students demonstrating an increase in their academic achievement scores compared to their grade level, a greater sense of self-esteem related to their pre- and post-self-assessment tools, and behavioral improvement based on a self-assessment chart and staff observations.
+At our Lafayette Street location, we proudly serve students from Ann Street School and Wilson Avenue School.
+We also welcome students from other schools; however, an additional fee may apply for enrollment.

 For information about our After-School Programs: